jonls/redshift/README.md

 - Windows: Put `redshift.conf` in `%USERPROFILE%\AppData\Local\`
     (aka `%localappdata%`).

+_Note:_
+The location of the configuration file was changed as version 1.12 as all configuration files related to the program should be under the same directory.
+In previous versions the configuration file is located under `~/.config/redshift.conf`.

 **Where can I find my coordinates to put in the configuration file?**

 There are multiple web sites that provide coordinates for map locations, for